orta/Alfred-Emoji-Snippets/README.md

 # Alfred-Emoji-Snippets
-A ruby script that generates a collection of snippets for using github-style emoji
+A ruby script that generates a collection of snippets for using campfire(/github/slack/whatever)-style emoji

 Instructions: